mikkelertbjerg/gRPC-vs-REST/README.md

 *We will assume that gRPC is able to send and recieve requests faster than a tradiational REST.*

 ## The experiment
-To test our Hypothesis we will set up an experiment with Grpc and a Rest API.
+To test our Hypothesis we will set up an experiment with gRPC and a Rest API.
 These experiments has to adhere to the following.

 **Rules**